itsy, bitsy, editsy

 No database

-Content is files in your repo.
-Git is the history.
-Nothing to babysit.
+Content is files in your repo, git is the history, and there's nothing to babysit.

 Publish = commit